“It’s time to get started,” I told my wife.

 “Cat’s annual performance review,” I told her.

 “You have got to be kidding,” she said.

-“Before you start complaining about cat,” she said, “let’s hear something positive about him.”
+“Before you start ranting,” she said, “let’s hear something positive about him.”

 I conceded he was a superb mouser.